SAP/luigi/docs/advanced-scenarios.md

 #### 3. Load translations before `Luigi.setConfig()`

-Since translations may come from external sources, loaded asynchronously, we should load them ahead, before `Luigi.setConfig` is triggered.
+Since translations may come from external sources, loaded asynchronously, you should load them ahead before `Luigi.setConfig` is triggered.
 Be aware that other Luigi Core API functionality is only available after initialization.

 ```javascript
 import { i18nProvider } from './i18n-provider';